lsst/LDM-PMT/index.rst

 approaches, are expected to be provided promptly (depending on urgency, weekly or even daily)

-The JIRA DMBP serves as an easy-to-use interface that TCAMs can use to interact with the Baseline Plan.
-Changes made to the JIRA DMBP are periodically submitted to CCB and transferred to the Primavera when approved (every 6 or 12 months).
+The JIRA DLP serves as an easy-to-use interface that TCAMs can use to interact with the Baseline Plan.
+Changes made to the JIRA DLP are periodically submitted to CCB and transferred to the Primavera when approved (every 6 or 12 months).
 The Primavera version is always the authoritative source of truth.